ngrok/ngrok-javascript/README.md

 ## Connection

-The [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) method is the easiest way to start an ngrok session and establish a tunnel to a specified address.
-The [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) method returns a promise that resolves to the public URL of the tunnel.
+The [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) method is the easiest way to start an ngrok session and establish a listener to a specified address.
+The [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) method returns a promise that resolves to the public URL of the listener.

-With no arguments the [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) method will start an HTTP tunnel to `localhost` port `80`:
+With no arguments the [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) method will start an HTTP listener to `localhost` port `80`:

 ```jsx
 const ngrok = require("@ngrok/ngrok");